jstolarek/dep-typed-wbl-heaps/README.md

     for equational reasoning and proofs of elementary properties (like associativity and commutatibity of addition).

-  * MakeT - implementation of weight biased leftist heaps based on a two-pass merging algorithm.
-Merging uses helper function `makeT`, hence the name of a directory.
+  * TwoPassMerge - implementation of weight biased leftist heaps based on a two-pass merging algorithm.
+Merging uses helper function `makeT`.

-  * NoMakeT - implementation based on a single-pass merging obtained by inlining all calls to `makeT`.
+  * SinglePassMerge - implementation based on a single-pass merging obtained by inlining all calls to `makeT`.

 ## License